Overview of Selling a House with a HELOC

 What role does a home appraisal play in this process?

-A home appraisal helps find out your property’s current market value, which is important when you have a HELOC.
+A home appraisal helps determine your property’s current market value, which is important when you have a HELOC.
 Lenders use appraisals to decide how much equity you can borrow.
 Knowing your home’s appraised value can help you set a fair listing price based on market conditions.
-A correct appraisal ensures you get a fair market value and reassures both buyers and lenders.
+A correct appraisal ensures a fair market value and reassures buyers and lenders.

 Legal and Financial Obligations